 Fast-forward to the 16th century, where Queen Elizabeth I caused a fashion rage among the socially elite with her whitened (powdered) skin accented with blood red lips (sounds very “Twilight” to me).
 At this time in history, lip stains were extracted from plants and flowers and mixed with beeswax.
 Over the next few centuries’ lip coloring would continue its evolution and in the early 19th century was at the mercy of yet another English Queen, Victoria, who demonized it and had it banished from England.
 She stated that only “women of questionable morals” (i.e., prostitutes) wore lip color or makeup.
 Not all women were willing to give up their lip color and it became associated with a “back alley” culture.

 It was the French who renewed lip coloring’s respectability and brought it to a commercial retail level.
 In the late 19th century a cosmetic company named Guerlain introduced the first manufactured lipsticks made of pigments, beeswax, tallow and castor oil.
 Before this, lip colors were usually homemade concoctions.
-The coloring of choice at this time was carmine dye which was created using carminic acid extracted from Cochineal insects and mixed with calcium salts or aluminum to produce the rich red color.
+The coloring of choice at this time was carmine dye (thanks for the idea Cleopatra), which was created using carminic acid extracted from Cochineal insects and mixed with calcium salts or aluminum to produce the rich red color.
 The stain was very intense and bright, so it was diluted with oils or waxes to look less jarring and more natural.
 It was marketed as lip and cheek “rouge” in the US by the Sears and Roebuck catalog in the late 1890’s.

 The solid lipstick form showed up in the early 20th century in a tube with an external lever to push the product up.
 This concept was quickly followed by the invention of the swivel-up tube in the 1920’s.
 Lipstick finally found it’s permanent place in modern society thanks to the emergence of the emancipated women better known as the Flappers of the Roaring 20’s.
 In the 1930’s the actresses of the black & white films wore lipstick on and off screen, so the movie industry was creating an even broader demand for lipstick.